amankh99/Room-Booking-Portal/README.md

 Introduction
 ================

 ## Motivation

-Room Booking Portal allows users to books rooms in _IIIT_ _Hyderabad_.
+Room Booking Portal allows users to books rooms in _IIT_ Mandi Portal include rooms like A1-NKN, A1-3, etc

-Portal include rooms like CR1, CR2, SH1 etc.
+Students can book there hostel at the begining of the year.

 ## PreRequisties
 	- Browser